youngmihuang/cs224n_exercise/README.md

 ## Issue

+(open) 2019/1/20:

-(open) 1/20: In `word2vec.py`  Skip-Gram with negSamplingLossAndGradient function, my result of loss, gradCenterVec, gradOutsideVecs not close to the expected value as TA given, can anyone give me some advice?
+In `assignment2/word2vec.py`,  my result of loss, gradCenterVec, gradOutsideVecs using **Skip-Gram with negSamplingLossAndGradient**,  not close to the expected value as TA given, can anyone give me some advice?
 Is there any tiny problem that I ignored?
 Thanks.

 ```
 Skip-Gram with negSamplingLossAndGradient